Azumaya geometry and representation stacks: Grothendieck topologies on Azufine(C)

-So we will have to define Grothendieck topologies on $\wis{Azu}^\op$ via sieves, see for example \cite[III.2]{MM}.
-As we like to retain an algebraic description we will work in $\wis{Azu}$.
-Therefore, a {\em sieve} $S$ on an Azumaya algebra $A$ is a collection of morphisms in $\wis{Azu}$
+Because $\wis{Azufine}_{\C}$ does not have pullbacks we will have to define {\em Grothendieck topologies} via {\em sieves} as in \cite[III.2]{MM}.
+As we prefer to retain an algebraic description we will work with the dual notions in $\wis{Azumaya}_{\C}$.